KCLloyd/Khadas-Project/README.md

 # Khadas-Project
-Senior project where we created a KBM using a Khadas VIM4
+BYU-Idaho Senior project where we created a KVM using a Khadas VIM4

+The VIM4 will be using Ubuntu server without an installed GUI.